 Everything went perfectly to plan.
 Making the shell mixture is a simple and quick process.
 My piping skills aren’t the best, and at 7.00am with children getting out of bed and a serious lack of coffee in my system some of my little babies were a little bit wobbly.

-Needless to say hubby was thrilled that I had acted on his suggestion and the girls enjoyed my macarons.
-It a good day when you can enjoy a coffee, some sweets and a catch up with friends.
+It’s a good day when you can enjoy a coffee, some sweets and a catch up with friends.
 While we were chatting it surprised me how many people believe macarons are difficult to make.

-So I’m curious readers, have you made macarons before?
+I’m curious readers, have you made macarons before?
 Is my recipe the same as they one you use or do you make a sugar syrup first?
 Let me know in the comments.